 Greens Around the World

-The Green Party is active in 90 countries and are partners in several governing coalitions in Europe.
+The Green Party is active in 90 countries and a partner in several governing coalitions in Europe.
 Greens hold 291 seats in national governments and thousands of local seats, as well as 46 out of 784 seats in the European Parliament.

 Greens in the USA

-The Green Party of the United States is a federation of state Green Parties. and has been growing since 1984.
-There are statewide parties in 44 states and the District of Columbia, with 150 Greens holding elected office in 25 states.
-Contact GPUS at www.gp.org
+The Green Party of the United States (GPUS) is a federation of state Green Parties and has been growing since 1984.
+There are statewide Green Party affiliates in 44 states and the District of Columbia, with 150 Greens holding elected office in 25 states.
+Contact GPUS at www.gp.org.

 Greens in Washington State

-GPoWS officially formed in 2000 and our goal is a statewide network of local Green Parties..
+GPWA was officially formed in 2000, and our goal is a statewide network of local Green Parties.
 Working together, we can make our voices heard and translate our values into action — improving our lives and our communities and creating a better world for future generations.

 Green Party Issues

 The Green Party supports grassroots citizen movements on a wide variety of issues.
-Green have mobilized around climate change, single payer health care, ending corporate personhood, sustainable energy sources, ending the drug war, rights for all (including marital and reproductive rights), election reforms, and strong, self-sustaining local communities.
+Greens have mobilized around climate change, single-payer health care, ending corporate personhood, sustainable energy sources, ending the drug war, rights for all (including marital and reproductive rights), election reforms, and strong, self-sustaining local communities.
 We must have more options to increase voter participation, particularly for those who feel disenfranchised.
-We must create alliances and change the rules that currently benefit the large corporations and the wealthy.
+We must create alliances and change the rules that currently benefit large corporations and the wealthy.